top of page

 She has been recognized as Citizen of the Year by the Cobb County Police Department and received two community partner awards from the City of Powder Springs Police for her unwavering dedication in supporting local law enforcement.
 She recently received the Citizen Spotlight award from the Cobb PD for her partnership, dedication, and unyielding support of the first responder community.
 She was also recognized by the Paulding County Sheriff's Office for her dedication to supporting the SWAT, Crime Suppression and K9 units as well as the deputies of the SO.

-Having a passion for providing advocacy and support for first responders and law enforcement for many years, Samantha realized her goal of establishing this nonprofit foundation in 2021 after her father Jess's passing.
+Having a passion for providing advocacy and support for first responders and law enforcement for many years, Samantha realized her goal of establishing this nonprofit foundation in 2021 after the passing of her father, Jess.
 Her father, who was her best friend and personal hero, inspired her efforts.
-The work done here in his memory,
+The work done here in his memory, is a legacy to the light of helping others that outshines the darkness of grief.

 Donnie Glass Vice President